Mischer/rtc-solution/README_SOLUTION.md

 • REMOVED events are marked internally but excluded from the response
 • Clean modular structure (SRP, testable, Docker‑ready)

+Feature recommendations to enhance the app
+•	Add ESLint and Prettier
+•	Move hard‑coded URLs to a .env file

 Delivered by Mikhail Kultyiasau, 2025‑07‑06